 Columbus was founded in 1821.
 Many of the earliest settlers set up homesteads along the Haw Creek which runs throughout the city.
 The Downtown area is situated adjacent to a point where the Driftwood and Flatrock Rivers combine to form the East Fork White River.
 Originally a farming community, the earliest industries were mills to process output of the fertile fields.
 The arrival of the railroad in 1843 led to other industrial endeavors as well.
 Today Columbus has a diversified economy of manufacturing, farming and services and has become a retail magnet for the surrounding area.
 Unlike a lot of Indiana communities, we have not lost our manufacturing base and have more commuters coming into the city on a daily basis than leaving it for employment purposes.

 Columbus has a tradition of community involvement and philanthropy going back to it’s earliest days.
 We have had the benefit of wealthy families sharing the wealth over the years but the real secret to the success of Columbus is how different segments of the community have been able to work together to achieve things that seem remarkable for a town of our size.
 Columbus has been a pioneer in long range planning and of using public/private partnerships to take advantage of opportunities.
-That can be witnessed right now as we are emerging from the midst of the national economic slump, we are also seeing the cumulation of a major boom in downtown construction.
+That can be witnessed right now as we have emerged from the midst of the recent national economic slump, we are also seeing the cumulation of a major boom in downtown construction.

 Architecture has always played a part in this community with important buildings like the 1874 county courthouse and others throughout the city from the Victorian era that have been preserved and still in use.
 The modern era in architecture began in 1942 with the completion of the First Christian Church designed by Eliel Saarinen.
 Since then there has been a ongoing emphasis on quality architecture, landscaping and design throughout the community.
 Particular emphasis has been put on creative landscaping which provides a harmony between buildings and site.
 Remarkable sensitivity to site and scale has been shown to neighboring historic structures ensuring that newer buildings fit into the existing streetscape.